Safety considerations when using flammable refrigerants

 - Have the technicians explained what work they are doing and why and outlined any risks associated with the work they are doing?

-- If a flammable refrigerant is proposed to be used, have you been made aware of the risks involved and have you given written approval to proceed with the installation?
+- If a flammable refrigerant is proposed to be used, have you been made aware of the risks involved?

-- Replacement of synthetic greenhouse gases in equipment with an alternative refrigerant may void the equipment warranty or have insurance implications.
+- A change to the original refrigerant type may void the equipment warranty or have insurance implications.
 Ask the technician and check with the equipment manufacturer and your insurer.